- 1 Definition of hyperopia:

 It is on the surgical options included in treatment hyperopia, like LASIK its main idea is to use LASER to reshape the cornea but the main difference here is that the surgeon does not create a corneal flap at the beginning of the procedure.

-They are a good option for patients with thin corneas, but require longer healing time.
+They are a good option for patients with thin corneas, but require a longer healing time.

 Like LASEK, this is the latest type of refractive surgery where an epithelial flap is created with a super-fine blade.
 With this procedure, epithelial cells are much more stable.
 It is a suitable option for patients with thin corneas and of high degree of hyperopia.